zw2123/HFT_on_a_Chip/README.md

 Please note: Tcl console does not support viewing of HLS and co-simulation report, to view the details, you have to create a project and run HLS/co-sim, and see the results.

 Step 1 and 2:
-   For Trading logic: run: vitis_hls -f trading_logic.tcl For Order book: run: vitis_hls -f order_book.tcl For FAST processor: run: vitis_hls -f FAST_processor.tcl The latency after co-sim are (10ns clock period):
+   For Trading logic,run: vitis_hls -f trading_logic.tcl
+   For Order book,run: vitis_hls -f order_book.tcl
+   For FAST processor,run: vitis_hls -f FAST_processor.tcl

+The latency after co-sim are (10ns clock period):
   Trading logic:94-125 ns;
   Order book: 350-400 ns;